Dr. NTR University of Health Sciences

 Dr. NTR University of Health Sciences (NTRUHS) is a public university in the city of Vijayawada, Andhra Pradesh.

 History

-The university was established as "University of Health Sciences" by the Government of Andhra Pradesh and was inaugurated on 9 April by N. T. Rama Rao, the then-Chief Minister of the state.
+The university was established as "University of Health Sciences" by the Government of Andhra Pradesh and was inaugurated on 9 April 1986 by N. T. Rama Rao, the then-Chief Minister of the state.
 It started functioning on 1 November 1986 with Rama Rao as the university's first chancellor.
-Following the death of Rama Rao, a directive was issued by the Government of Andhra Pradesh to rename the university "NTR University of Health Sciences", carried out on 2 February 1998.
-Later in 2006 Government of Andhra Pradesh issued a directive to rename the university as "Dr. NTR University of Health Sciences" The university celebrated its silver jubilee from 1–3 November 2011.
+Following the death of Rama Rao, a directive was issued by the Government of Andhra Pradesh to rename the university "NTR University of Health Sciences", and the renaming was carried out on 2 February 1998.
+Later, in 2006, the Government of Andhra Pradesh to rename the university to 'Dr. NTR University of Health Sciences'" The university celebrated its silver jubilee from 1–3 November 2011.